craigsapp/ratioscore/doc/time/index.md

 <h2> **dtime </h2>

-The `**dtime` spine gives the time in seconds to wait until playint the next line of the score.
+The `**dtime` spine gives the time in seconds to wait until playing the next line of the score.
 Here is an example that produces the same rhythms as the previous example using `**time`: